Guilhermelsnunes/the_big_bang_gym/README.md

 In order to access the app you need to follow the steps below:

-Fork the file from github.
+Fork/clone the file from github.

 Create a database on your computer inide the file (terminal:
      python_project git:(main)  psql -d python_project -f db/python_project.sql

+Create the database -   create db python_project

+Database calls Python_project

+Postgress(SQL) - download if necessary

 On terminal type:
      run flask